-Project Management: How do you lead projects, a common way of organising innovation work?
-How do you share know-how between the projects and the regular organisation?
+Project management: How do you lead innovative projects?
+How do you share know-how between temporary projects and permanent organisations?

 Societal aspects: How do you ensure that the innovation work goes hand-in-hand with concerns of societal well-being, ethics, and environmental responsibility?